icons8/lunacy-docs/docs/index.md

 A: Nothing.
 Lunacy is completely free (no hidden charges, no ads, no locked features).

 **Q: How would I know when to update Lunacy?
-Once there are updates, will I have to reinstall Lunacy, or do they install automatically?
+Once there are updates, will I have to reinstall Lunacy, or do they install automatically?**

-**A: Windows Store version updates silently.
+A: Windows Store version updates silently.
 If not, check if you [have](https://support.microsoft.com/en-gb/help/15081/windows-turn-on-automatic-app-updates) the automatic updates on.
 We recommend this option.
 If you installed Lunacy with a downloadable installer, it will notify you about the update with an alert in the window title.

 In any case, you can check our [release notes](https://docs.icons8.com/release-notes/).

 # Contacting Support

-* **[Community Suppor**t](https://community.icons8.com/) — our forum.
+* **[Community Support](https://community.icons8.com/)** — our forum.
 The whole development team is helping you too.

-* **[Feature Request**s](https://lunatics.icons8.com/) — a board similar to uservoice.
+* **[Feature Requests](https://lunatics.icons8.com/)** — a board similar to uservoice.
 Vote for features and propose yours.
 One feature per post, please.

 * **Saying hello** — our [Lunacy page](https://icons8.com/lunacy) has the comments in the bottom.
 If you have a review of our work or just want to say hello, you're welcome!

-* **[Lunacy in the Windows Stor**e](https://www.microsoft.com/en-us/p/lunacy/9pnlmkkpcljj) — we depend your honest feedback.
+* **[Lunacy in the Windows Store](https://www.microsoft.com/en-us/p/lunacy/9pnlmkkpcljj)** — we depend your honest feedback.
 Please vote and leave a review so more people will know about Lunacy.
 Thank you 🙏🏽